-Large object limitations
+Large object requirements

+To implement the Large Object Locator, the Scheduler must be running and the database must conform to requirements.
 Certain limitations are inherent in using large objects with a database, because the objects themselves, except for smart large objects, are not stored in the database and are not subject to direct control by the server.
 Two specific areas of concern are transaction rollback and concurrency control.